 This soup is adapted from an old Australian Women’s Weekly recipe in an cookbook we were given about 18 years ago.
-What I love about this Easy Tom Kha Gai (Thai Coconut Chicken Soup) recipe is how quick and easy it is to make.
+What I love about this Tom Kha Gai Soup recipe is how quick and easy it is to make.
 Every supermarket sells already cooked roasted chickens, which is the ‘easy’ part of this recipe.

 I usually have most of these ingredients in the fridge, including fresh limes from my lime tree in my garden.
 Traditionally, Tom Kha Gai Soup has galangal root in it, which sometimes I have a hard time finding, and it’s definitely not in my fridge.
 Even without galangal, this Easy Tom Kha Gai recipe has amazing, authentic flavour.
 Cooking with 3 Thai chilli peppers can be too spicy for some, make sure you carefully de-seed them, and cut down to 1 or 2 chillis, if you need a kid-friendly soup.